What Is The Value Of X Apex 2.2.3

 }

 In this loop, 'x' acts as a counter.
-Its value starts at 0, increments by 1 in each iteration, and the loop continues until 'x' reaches 5.
-Looping structures are fundamental to many Apex programs, and 'x' serves as a critical control variable.
+Practically speaking, its value starts at 0, increments by 1 in each iteration, and the loop continues until 'x' reaches 5.
+Looping structures are fundamental to many Apex programs, and 'x' serves as a critical control variable That's the part that actually makes a difference..

 4. 'x' as a Parameter in a Method: